jbroll/riscv-asm/README.txt

    * Call/Return

 ## Limitations
-   * Memory is an array of 'words' (32 bit?) which can contain either a number or an instruction.
+   * Memory is an array of 'words' (32 bit?) which can contain either a integer or an instruction.

 ## Registers: